nadiamoore315/sentiment_analysis/README.md

 set at a scale of 1 to 5.

 ## History/Updates
-The [original script](https://github.com/nadiamoore315/sentiment_analysis/blob/main/sentimental_analysis.py) takes a specific store's reviews off of yelp and assigns them
+[Original script](https://github.com/nadiamoore315/sentiment_analysis/blob/main/sentimental_analysis.py): takes a specific store's reviews off of yelp and assigns them

 ## Future Version Ideas
 Future versions of this can include making the script more user-friendly,